-Shown below are styles of classic safety vests from Airowear & USG
+Shown below are styles of classic safety vests from Airowear & USG.

-How should my vest fit?
+How should your riding vest fit?

 The fit of the vest will vary slightly by style.
-The classic vest is form-fitted and often uses either laces or heavy-duty velcro in multiple locations to achieve a second skin type fit.
+The body protector is form-fitting and often uses either laces or heavy-duty velcro in multiple locations to achieve a second skin type fit.
 From the front, the classic style vest should cover your collarbone down to your first rib.
 The chest and shoulders should lie flat against your body.
 You will note the backside of the vest is longer.
 The rear of the vest should cover the base of your neck down and should stop 2-4” from your saddle when you are seated.
 If the vest touches your saddle, it is likely too long and will interfere with your ability to ride.

 The air vest style fits similarly to the classic style covering and protecting the same areas, the only difference being that the air vest is not second-skin tight.
 It should be tight enough to not be flopping around while you are galloping and jumping